mstable/mStable-app/README.md

+# 🏡🚚 The mStable App has moved!

+The app deployed at [https://mstable.app](https://mstable.app) is now part of [mStable-apps](https://github.com/mstable/mStable-apps).

+---

 # mStable App

 A web frontend for interacting with the [mStable contracts](https://github.com/mstable/mStable-contracts).

----

-## The mStable App has moved!

-The app deployed at [https://mstable.app](https://mstable.app) is now part of [mStable-apps](https://github.com/mstable/mStable-apps).

 ---